Disability and health insurance

 - Hospital.
-If your hospital treatment is with a preferred provider, the bill will be sent directly to the insurer.
-If you do receive any bills from the hospital, you’ll need to claim first from Medicare and then from your insurer.
+If your hospital treatment is with a preferred provider, the bill will be sent directly to the fund.
+If you do receive any bills from the hospital, you’ll need to claim first from Medicare and then from your fund.

 - Extras.
-Claiming for ancillary services can be done on the spot (if the service provider has an electronic claiming facility), online via the insurer’s website or by email, fax or post.
+Claiming for ancillary services can be done on the spot (if the service provider has an electronic claiming facility), online via the fund's website or by email, fax or post.

 What public assistance is available for people with disability?

 Many people with disabilities are eligible for government assistance.
 Some of the benefits available include: